-Emerson de Almeida and co-authors report on a four-year research study in how to plan and execute a sucessful successions policy
+Emerson de Almeida and co-authors report on a four-year research study on how to plan and execute a successful successions policy.

 Succession as it really is: from feelings to political games in organisations is the title of a book prepared by the co-founder, professors and managers of Fundação Dom Cabral (FDC), a world-class Brazilian business school.

 The book is the product of a four-year research project that analysed succession experiences and practices in several organisations both in Brazil and abroad.
 The study included succession cases both in companies and in FDC itself.
 These organisations are at different levels of succession development and represent unique experiences.